ssorj/quiver/impls/README.md

 of a client, though it can be used in peer-to-peer mode as well.
 A server is a message broker or router.

+## Files

+Implementations live under `impls/` in the source tree, with a name starting with `quiver-arrow-` or `quiver-server-`.
+Any build or install logic should be placed in the project `Makefile`.

+The details of new implementations should be added by adding an `_Impl` instance to `python/quiver/common.py.in`.

 ## Arrow implementations

-The `quiver-arrow` command is a wrapper that invokes an implementation executable using standard arguments.  `quiver-arrow` tries to take responsibility for "cooking" its inputs so implementations can focus on mechanics.
+The `quiver-arrow` command is a wrapper that invokes an implementation executable using standard arguments.  `quiver-arrow` takes responsibility for "cooking" its inputs so implementations can focus on mechanics.
 By the same token, implementation outputs are intentionally left raw so `quiver` and `quiver-arrow` can do the work of presenting the results.

-An arrow implementation terminates when it has sent or received its expected number of messages.
+An arrow implementation terminates when it has run longer than the requested duration or it has sent or received the expected number of messages.
 Each invocation uses a single connection to a single queue, meaning that a sending and a receiving implementation together constitute a pair of communicating endpoints.

-### Files

-Implementations live under `impls/` in the source tree, with a name starting with `quiver-arrow-`.
-Any build or install logic should be placed in the project `Makefile`.

-The details of new implementations should be added by adding an `_Impl` instance to `python/quiver/common.py.in`.

 ### Input

-Implementations must process the following positional arguments.
+The implementations take named arguments, with key and value separated by `=`.
+They must process the following arguments.

-     [1] connection-mode   'client' or 'server'
+    connection-mode   string   'client' or 'server'
-     [2] channel-mode      'active' or 'passive'
+    channel-mode      string   'active' or 'passive'
-     [3] operation         'send' or 'receive'
+    operation         string   'send' or 'receive'
-     [4] id                A unique identifier for the application [5] host              The socket name
+    id                string   A unique identifier for the application host              string   The socket name
-     [6] port              The socket port (or '-') [7] path              A named source or target for a message, often a queue [8] messages          Number of messages to transfer [9] body-size         Length of generated message body [10] credit-window     Size of credit window to maintain [11] transaction-size  Size of transaction batches; 0 for no transactions [12] flags             Comma-separated list of named tokens
+    port              string   The socket port (or '-') path              string   A named source or target for a message, often a queue messages          integer  Number of messages to transfer body-size         integer  Length of generated message body credit-window     integer  Size of credit window to maintain transaction-size  integer  Size of transaction batches; 0 for no transactions durable           integer  1 if messages are durable; 0 if non-durable

-If an implementation does not support a particular `connection-mode` or `channel-mode`, for instance `server`, it should raise an error at start time.
+If an implementation does not support a particular option, for instance connection mode `server`, it should raise an error at start time.

 Each unit of `credit-window` represents one message (not one byte).

+Implementations should avoid validating inputs.
+That's the job of the wrapper.
+The wrapper and the implementation are closely coupled by design.

 ### Output